jrliv/100-days-of-code/log.md

 ### Day 15: May 16, 2017

+**Today's Progress**: Learned how to use the DateTime structure and format time and dates in C#.

+**Thoughts:** Had fun playing with the different custom formats that could be used to display the time and dates.
+I should write a long blog post about all the stuff I've learned about formatting different strings in the last three days.

+### Day 15: May 16, 2017

 **Today's Progress**: Cleaned up all my gists of code snippets and created a long one about formatting output in C#.

 Link to work: https://gist.github.com/jrliv